georgiabasa/ubitrust/Docs/hash.md

-# UBI Hash Documentation
+# UBITRUST Hash Documentation

-This header file defines the structures and functions used for SHA-256 hashing in the UBI Crypt library.
+This header file defines the structures and functions used for SHA-256 hashing in the UBITRUST Crypt library.

 ## Structures